Skip to main content

 The Body’s Internal Messaging Service

-Imagine your as a vast, intricate postal service.
+Imagine your endocrine system as a vast, intricate postal service.
 Hormones are the letters, carrying precise instructions from one gland to another, and ultimately to every cell in your body.
 This system governs everything from your energy levels and mood to your body composition and reproductive health.
 Three primary circuits within this network are particularly responsive to the signals generated by your daily behaviors.

 • The Hypothalamic-Pituitary-Adrenal (HPA) Axis This is your central stress response system.
 When faced with a threat, real or perceived, it orchestrates the release of cortisol.
 In the short term, this is a life-saving adaptation.
 When stress becomes chronic, the persistent elevation of cortisol can lead to insulin resistance, fat storage, and a breakdown of muscle tissue.